 In line with the Library’s mission of “strengthening our community through abundant resources,” the Seed Library is committed to manifesting abundance within South Burlington’s gardening community.
 As a local hub for seed exchange and gardening education, we are investing in hardy sustenance, healthy soil, and happy souls.

-- If you would like, you can save your seeds to return to the Library.
-When returning seeds, fill out this Seed Donation Form.
+3. If you would like, you can save your seeds to return to the Library.
+When returning seeds, fill out the Seed Donation Form.

 Why Grow Food?